 If your dog is given a clean bill of health by your veterinarian and yet is still losing weight, there are steps you can take which may slow down, halt or even reverse the weight loss.

 Of course, it’s healthier for your dog to be lean rather than heavy, and I wouldn’t suggest trying to add pounds to a dog who is already on the plus-size side of average!

 The suggestions on this page are only for senior dogs who are underweight and have been thoroughly examined by a veterinarian to rule out illness/disease.

 If you’re trying to keep weight on an older dog who is healthy, but skinny, there are a few tweaks you can make to his diet/feeding which may help.

-As our dogs age their appetites often decrease, and their bodies find it more difficult to absorb nutrients from their food.
+As our dogs age, their appetite will often decrease and their bodies can find it more difficult to absorb nutrients from their food.